On the Limitations of Carbon-Aware Temporal and Spatial Workload Shifting in the Cloud

 \subsection{Long Term Trends}

-The carbon intensity of electricity in each region depends on that region's energy mix and production levels.
+The carbon-intensity of the electric grid in each region depends on that region's energy mix and production levels.
 The mix has changed over time, particularly as various grids attempt to decarbonize and transition to lower carbon sources, e.g., by deploying more solar and wind farms.
-To understand how grids are evolving in each region, we next analyze the changes in energy's carbon intensity over a 3 year period.
-Figure~\ref{fig:change_over_time} shows the change in each region's average carbon intensity and CV from 2020 to 2022.
-Ideally, we would want the change in CI to be negative and the change in CV to be positive, as this would indicate lower emissions due to increased renewable sources.
+To understand how grids are evolving in each region, we analyze the changes in energy's carbon-intensity over three years period.
+Figure~\ref{fig:analysis1}(b) shows the change in each region's average carbon-intensity and CV from 2020 to 2022.
+Ideally, we would want the change in CI to be negative and the change in CV to be positive, as this would indicate lower emissions due to increased adoption of renewable energy.

-We derive clusters for Figure~\ref{fig:change_over_time} using the K-Means++~\cite{arthur2007k} heuristic with input $k=3$ for three different groupings with: positive, negative, and no changes in the regions' mix of energy sources.
-The figure shows that approximately 23\% of regions lowered their carbon intensity, while the CI actually increased in 20\% of the regions.
-Regions are classified with $\pm$0.01 CV changes and $\pm$25 g$\cdot$CO$_2$eq/kWh as insignificant changes --- roughly, 57\% of regions fall into this category.
-Thus, for most regions, there has not been a meaningful change in CI over a 3-year period, indicating that significant changes in grid CI is a slow process and thus the conclusions from our analysis are likely to hold for the next several years.
-We discuss the implications of long term trends in \S\ref{sec:discussion}.
+We derive clusters for Figure~\ref{fig:analysis1}(b) using the K-Means++~\cite{arthur2007k} heuristic with input $k=3$ for three different groupings with positive, negative, and no changes in the regions' mix of energy sources.
+The figure shows that approximately 23\% of regions lowered their carbon-intensity, while the CI actually increased in 20\% of the regions.
+The increase in CI is because there is an increase in fossil fuel production and decrease in renewable production in these regions.
+In particular, regions with higher renewable sources generally experience an increase in CV, since most of the renewable sources, besides hydro, have high variability.
+We consider regions with $\pm$25 g$\cdot$CO$_2$e/kWh to have insignificant changes, and $\sim$57\% of regions fall into this category.
+Thus, for most regions, there has not been a meaningful change in CI over a 3-year period, indicating that significant changes in grid CI is a slow process.
+Thus, the conclusions from our analysis are likely to hold for the next several years.
+We discuss the implications of increasing renewable production globally in \S\ref{sec:what-if}.